-This is the story of Matt, a talented but but struggling web developer diagnosed with Asperger’s syndrome (now classed as Autism Spectrum Disorder) at a late age who eventually found success due to the use of new and innovative communication technologies.
+This is the story of Matt, a talented but but struggling web developer diagnosed with Asperger’s syndrome (now classed as Autism Spectrum Disorder) at a late age who eventually found success with a fast growing tech startup (CommissionCrowd) due to the adoption of new and innovative communication technologies.

 It’s a sad fact that only 16% of adults with Asperger’s hold full-time jobs.
 There are around 68 million of us globally.
 It’s a major problem, a drain on the economy, and a huge waste of talent and resources.” - Matt Skillings, CDO of CommissionCrowd